k-m-arun-kumar-5/Emp-by-SLL/README.md

 Description :
 =============
-I just shared my works, which I worked as learning path and practiced some C programming such as unordered Single Linked list of Employee's Record locally using EmpID as key based Single Linked List.
+I just shared my works, which I worked as learning path and practiced some C programming such as ordered Single Linked list of Employee's Record locally using EmpID as key based Single Linked List.

 Purpose :
 =========